artsandmetaphysics/goodlifeodyssey/documents/the-histories.md

 - 3.39--60 Spartans vs Polykrates of Samos
 - 3.61--87 Magi Revolt and Darius' Accession
 - 3.88--160 Reign of Darius
+- 4.1--82 Scythian Geography and Customs
+- 4.83--142 Darius' Expedition to Scythia
+- 4.145--205 Libya and the Persians

 ## Epistemology